KooQix/GitFails/README.md

 # Overview

 Git is awesome, but have you ever hit `git push` command, and then 'Oh \*\*\*\*, I just pushed `credentials.yaml`'?
 Well, I have!
 And I'm sure you have too.

-This is a simple script to help you revoke credentials from your git history.
+This is a simple script to help you find and revoke sensitive information from your git history.

 ## How it works